zhuangyufan/Communication-System-Simulation-Matlab/Project01_CSMA_CA/README.md

 2. Given a fixed number of STAs, more than 1000 transmissions are generated to measure the average transmission efficiency.
 3. We show the transmission efficiency versus number of STAs.

+The principle of CSMA waiting is shown in the following figure.

 ![2](CSMAwaiting.png)